Trump Denies Ordering Don McGahn To Fire Mueller, But Anyone Who Believes That Is ‘Stupid,’ McGahn Pal Says

-In the report by special counsel Robert Mueller on his investigation into possible obstruction of justice by Donald Trump, Mueller cites former White House Counsel Don McGahn who said that Trump directed him to “have the Special Counsel removed,” according to the report, which is accessible online via The New York Times.
+In the report by special counsel Robert Mueller on his investigation into possible obstruction of justice by Donald Trump, Mueller cites former White House Counsel Don McGahn, who said that Trump directed him to “have the Special Counsel removed,” according to the report, which is accessible online via The New York Times.
 But in an interview broadcast on Friday, Trump accused McGahn of lying to Mueller.

 “The story on that very simply, number one, I was never going to fire Mueller.
-I never suggested firing Mueller,” Trump told ABC News interviewer George Stephanopoulos.
+I never suggested firing Mueller,” Trump told ABC News‘ George Stephanopoulos.

 Asked by Stephanopoulos why McGahn would risk lying to a grand jury under oath, Trump appeared to accuse McGahn of simply attempting to inflate his own image, saying in the interview posted to YouTube that McGahn wanted “to show everyone what a good counsel he was.”